What is Wimbledon

 Accommodation and travel

 Attending the Wimbledon Championships is a highlight for tennis fans, and planning your stay can enhance the experience.
 The England Lawn Tennis Club is situated in the leafy borough of Merton, with a range of accommodation options nearby.
-Visitors can choose from charming bed-and-breakfasts and boutique hotels within walking distance of the club, or opt for the wider selection of hotels in central London, just a short journey away.
+Visitors can choose from charming bed-and-breakfasts and boutique hotels within walking distance of the club or opt for the wider selection of hotels in central London, just a short journey away.

 Getting to the club is straightforward, with Southfields station on the District Line providing the nearest Underground access.
 Several bus routes also serve the area, making public transport a convenient choice for most attendees.
 For those who prefer to drive, the club operates a park-and-ride scheme, though parking on site is limited and should be arranged in advance.